majidypd/alopeyk-task/README.md

-  after that a new product is craeted . so now you need a customer . please create a customer with this api YourHOST/public/api/user/store/3 and try step One again to take a token. and now you can search all products through this api :
+  after that a new product is craeted . so now you need a customer . please create a customer with this api YourHOST/public/api/user/store/3 and try step One again to get a token. and now you can search all products through this api :
-  YourHOST/public/api/product/getList/10000
+  YourHOST/public/api/product/getList/{radius}
   with this parameters:
   - token (which gain from previous step)

   which return the list of products of nearest store .

+For add a new order use this api :
+  YourHOST/public/api/order/store/{product_id}
+   with this parameters:
+  - token (which gain from previous step - customer token)
+  - count (count of products)